oslabs-beta/GraphQuill/README.md

 ### **Setting up the config file**
 Open the command palette in VS Code (Cmd/Ctrl + Shift + P) and select `"GraphQuill: Create GraphQuill Config File"`.
 A default config file will be generated.
 Update the entry point and port number to finish your GraphQuill setup (for more details refer to the [documentation](./DOCUMENTATION/docs/documentation.md)).

+### GraphQuill's Mock GraphQL API
+A GraphQL API that was used during GraphQuill's development has been [open-sourced here](https://github.com/GraphQuill/Mock-GraphQL-API-Local) to allow users to give GraphQuill a test drive.
+A dockerized version is in the works for users who already have docker installed and/or do not want to install Postgres and Mongo on their machines.

 ## Write your first GraphQuill query
 Search for GraphQuill from the command palette in VS Code (Cmd/Ctrl + Shift + P) and run the **Activate** command.
 If the `graphQuill` function is not defined, GraphQuill will inject a function definition on the top line of your file.